Located in Central Oregon, proudly serving the Pacific Northwest.

 Scope

-1.2 The raw materials used in the production of autoclaved aerated concrete are Portland cement or blended cements, quartz sand, water, lime, gypsum or anhydrite, and an agent resulting in macroscopic voids.
-The quartz sand used as a raw material may be replaced by a siliceous fine aggregate other than sand, and usually is ground to a fine powder before use.
+1.2 The raw materials used in producing autoclaved aerated concrete are Portland cement or blended cement, quartz sand, water, lime, gypsum or anhydrite, and an agent resulting in macroscopic voids.
+The quartz sand used as a raw material may be replaced by a fine siliceous aggregate other than sand and usually is ground to a fine powder before use.
 Fly ash may be used as a sand replacement.
 The batched raw materials are mixed thoroughly together to form a slurry.
 The slurry is cast into steel molds.
 Due to the chemical reactions that take place within the slurry, the volume expands.
-After setting, and before hardening, the mass is machine cut into units of various sizes.
-The units then are steam-cured under pressure in autoclaves where the material is transformed into a hard calcium silicate.
+After setting and before hardening, the mass is machine cut into units of various sizes.
+The units then are steam-cured under pressure in autoclaves, where the material is transformed into a complex calcium silicate.

 1.3 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.